evanmschultz/CodingDojo/Python/flask_mysql/validation/Login_and_Registration/README.md

 -   **Password Security**: Passwords are securely hashed using bcrypt.
 -   **Input Validation**: Utilizes Pydantic to validate user input during registration.
 -   **Session Management**: Utilizes sessions to store and confirm user IDs.
--   **Responsive Design**: The web pages are designed to be responsive and are styled using the Skeleton CSS framework.
+-   **Simple, Clean Design**: The pages are designed to simple and clean using the Skeleton CSS framework.

 ## Database